top of page

 • Half (½ of the animal)

-• Quarter (¼ of the animal, available for beef)
+• Quarter (¼ of the animal) *BEEF ONLY*

 2. Processing & Customization:

-• Once you purchase a share, you can choose how it's processed—for example, steak thickness, roast sizes, ground beef packaging, or specialty cuts like ribs and brisket.
+• Once you purchase a share, you can choose how it's processed.
+For example, steak thickness, roast sizes, ground beef packaging, or specialty cuts like ribs and brisket.

 • If you prefer, we can also process it using a standard cut package with a balanced mix of steaks, roasts, ground meat, and more.